- Flip a coin – you win 50% of your net worth on heads, but only lose 40% on tails. Despite seeming favourable, chances are you’ll eventually go bust.

 The ergodic hypothesis is a key analytical device of equilibrium statistical mechanics.
 It underlies the assumption that the time average and the expectation value of an observable are the same.
 Where it is valid, dynamical descriptions can often be replaced with much simpler probabilistic ones — time is essentially eliminated from the models.

 A mouthful right?
-Let’s leave the definition here for now, and explore a more digestible example.
+Let’s park the definition here for now, and take baby steps with a more digestible example.

 1.2.
 Rigged coin flip game

 Flip a coin.
 If heads, your net wealth is increased by 50%.
 If tails, your net wealth is decreased by 40%.